 In 2011, there were an estimated 25,000 gang members at large in El Salvador, with another 9,000 in prison.

-In April 2012, the International Monetary Fund suspended a $750 million loan to the central government of El Salvador due to problems with economic subsidies.
+In April 2012, the International Monetary Fund suspended a $750 million loan to the central government of El Salvador due to problems with large economic subsidies.
+Alex Segovia, President Funes' chief of cabinet, acknowledged that the economy was at the "point of collapse".

 In 2012, El Salvador had the highest murder rate in the world.

-According to a 2013 survey by Pew Research, 53% of Salvadorans believe that homosexuality should not be accepted by society.
+In 2013, a Pew Research survey indicated that 53% of Salvadorans believed that homosexuality should not be accepted by society.

 In March 2014, former FMLN guerrilla leader Cerén narrowly won the election.

-In May 2014, Cerén was sworn in as president.
+In May 2014, Cerén was sworn in as president of El Salvador.
+He was the first former guerrilla to become president.

-In December 2014, a dispute between El Salvador and Italy's Enel Green Power ended in a settlement, from which no details have been released.
+In December 2014, El Salvador and Italy's Enel Green Power reached a settlement regarding a geothermal project dispute, with no details released.

-In 2014, El Salvador ranked 80 out of 175 countries as per the Corruption Perceptions Index.
+In 2014, El Salvador ranked 80 out of 175 countries in the Corruption Perceptions Index.

-In 2014, the World Bank rated El Salvador 109, a little better than Belize (118) and Nicaragua (119) in the World Bank's annual "Ease of doing business" index.
+In 2014, the World Bank rated El Salvador 109 in its annual "Ease of doing business" index.

-A 2015 study by the University of North Carolina called El Salvador the country that has achieved the greatest progress in the world in terms of increased access to water supply and sanitation and the reduction of inequity in access between urban and rural areas.
+A 2015 study by the University of North Carolina identified El Salvador as the country that has achieved the greatest progress in the world in terms of increased access to water supply and sanitation and the reduction of inequity in access between urban and rural areas.

 In 2016, at least 5,728 people were murdered in El Salvador.